varlackc/CodingChallenges/README.md

 # CodingChallenges
-Here is a list of different coding challenges
+Here is a list of different coding challenges, the coding challenges are intended as exercises used to practice some basic programming concepts in a practical way.
+Here is a list of challenges:

 * FizzBuzz
     - This challenge is used to describe the properties of a number system
 * Game Of Life